 4. Will it have detailed financial information to the system?

 Yes Medical billing software have detailed financial information to the system.
-It is used to store and manage all types of medical billing and coding data.
+It is used to store and manage all types of medical billing and coding software data.

 It is a type of software that handles medical billings for health care providers.
 They are designed to handle complex medical billing and coding data, streamline operations, automate administrative tasks, reduce errors, and improve productivity.